dmalawey/OpenArm/README.md

 My first question: can energy regeneration be implemented with affordable OTS brushless motors?
 If so, brushless outperforms brushed DC motors and is the way to go.

-On Youtube, Oren made a detailed analysis of recharging batteries on a brushless skateboard (📖5) .
+On Youtube, Oren made a detailed analysis of recharging batteries on a brushless powered skateboard (📖5) .
 The [video is here](https://youtu.be/HmUrjAJ5_jA).
 From my calculations, the best-case recharging trial yielded over 70% of the energy spent.
 Power was lost during an uphill drive and regained during a ride back downhill.

 | Data for Analysis | Chart: Key Takeaway |
 | ----------------- | ------------------- |